dong-ping-zhang/quantumalgorithms.org/quantumML/2018-02-03-Storing-data-in-a-quantum-computer.md

 $\frac{1}{\sqrt{2}} (\ket{5}+\ket{9})$ or more involved convex
 combination of states.
 If we need to store negative integers, we could use one extra qubit for the sign, and invent some other tricks.

-/* dpz: the following paragraph does not make sense*/ In quantum machine learning, or more broadly quantum algorithms, there are often registers storing n-bits approximation of real numbers.
-These numbers often vary between $0$ and $1$, and might come to procedures like phase estimation or amplitude amplification or other algorithms.
-This is very convinient, because it avoid problems handling signs, (floating) points operation and so on.
+When programming quantum machine learning algorithms, it is common to use subroutines to perform arithmetics on real numbers.
+The numbers might come from other quantum procedures (like phase estimation or amplitude amplification) or might come directly from the memory (i.e.  like the norm of a vector).
+These numbers are simply encoded as m-bit binary expansion.

 This encoding can be used to get speedup in the number of query to an oracle, like in {% cite kapoor2016quantum %}.
 There, the authors encoded a real value representing each of the feature of a machine learning dataset with this encoding.

-/* dpz: what is oracle complexity */

-In general, you can easily use it if you aim at getting a speedup in oracle complexity using amplitude amplification and similar, or in an intermediate step of your algorithm where you want to perform arithmetics on some values.
+In general, you can easily use this encoding if you aim at getting a speedup in oracle complexity using amplitude amplification and similar techniques, or in an intermediate step of your algorithm where you want to perform arithmetics on some values.
+Oracle complexity is a measure of the complexity of an algorithm that counts the number of times a given oracle $O$ (a unitary in the quantum computer) is called.

 Binary vectors: $\\{0,1\\}^n$